Chemistry amino acids chemical properties. Chemical properties. Physical properties of amino acids

 to ionization in an aqueous environment with the formation of positive or negative

-charged groups.
 Such amino acids contain a side radical

 additional basic or acidic center, which in aqueous solution can